Empire Theatre (42nd Street): Relocation and restoration

 By 1995, real-estate development firm Forest City Ratner was planning a $150 million entertainment and retail complex on the site of the Empire, Harris, and Liberty theaters.
 Madame Tussauds and AMC leased space in the complex that July.
 Madame Tussauds would occupy the eastern section of the site, using the entrance of the former Harris Theatre; Bruce Ratner wanted to develop a similarly ornate gateway for AMC on the western end of the site.
-However, Forest City Ratner was not permitted to destroy or dismantle the Empire, which was protected by historic-preservation regulations.
+Forest City Ratner was not permitted to destroy or dismantle the Empire, which was protected by historic-preservation regulations.
 In June 1996, Ratner proposed relocating the theater 170 ft westward at a cost of $1.2 million, using tracks to move the structure.
-AMC Theatres finalized its lease the same month.
+AMC finalized its lease the same month.
 According to New 42nd Street president Cora Cahan, news articles about the proposed relocation were largely "filled [...] with wonder", in contrast to the mostly negative characterizations of Times Square.
 Urban Foundations was hired to relocate the building.

 Engineers were preparing to raze several buildings along the south side of 42nd Street by mid-1997, including the Lew Fields Theatre, whose site would be occupied by the relocated Empire.
-The rear of the theater was being braced, since workers had to remove the stage and the fly systems, and the removal would undermine the building's structural integrity.
+The rear of the theater was braced because workers had to remove the stage and the fly systems, and the removal would undermine the building's structural integrity.
 Workers installed piles on the adjacent lots to the west, which had previously contained residences with basements.
 The basements were demolished, allowing the theater building to rest directly on Manhattan's bedrock instead of atop an unstable layer of dirt.
 There were 430 piles in total, which supported a set of eight parallel tracks.
 Workers also poured 70 concrete caps inside the theater building.
 After the tracks had been installed, workers placed a dolly of steel beams above the tracks, which in turn traveled above a series of 250 rollers.
 The perimeter of the dolly contained load-bearing beams that supported the weight of the theater.
 The lowest portions of the walls were removed, detaching the theater from the original foundations.
 The theater was then lifted about 1/8 in so it could be hoisted onto the dolly.
 Workers used hydraulic jacks to lift the theater.